Saint Lucia travel advice

 Seafood is well represented on most menus, with mahi mahi, lobster and snapper widely available.

-Callaloo, a green leafy vegetable similar to spinach, is the basis for a variety of soups, and other local favourites include roti, a kind of Indian flatbread filled with meat or vegetables, and accras, little fish cakes that are usually served with hot sauce.
+Callaloo, a green leafy vegetable similar to spinach, is the basis for a variety of soups, and other local favorites include roti, a kind of Indian flatbread filled with meat or vegetables, and accras, little fish cakes that are usually served with hot sauce.

 Rum is a popular drink, while Piton is the best known local beer.